 - FISMA 2022 Metrics: Chief Information Officer (CIO), Inspector General (IG), and Senior Agency Official for Privacy (SAOP) Frameworks: System Development Life Cycle (SDLC), RMF, Department of Defense (DoD) RMF, CSF, System Security Engineering Framework (SSEF), Privacy Framework, High Value Assets (HVA), Unclassified Controlled Information (UCI), etc.

 - Guidance: CSF, Draft SP800-37 Rev 2, SP800-53 Rev 5, SP800-53B, SP800-160 Vol 2, SP800-161 Rev 1, SP800-171 Rev 2, Automation Support for Ongoing Assessment (NISTIR 8011), NIST Cybersecurity Practice Guides (SP1800 Series)

-Automation: Continuous Diagnostic Mitigation (CDM) Solutions and Dashboard, Host Based Security System (HBSS), Assured Compliance Assessment Solution (ACAS), and Security Content Automation Protocol (SCAP)
+- Automation: Continuous Diagnostic Mitigation (CDM) Solutions and Dashboard, Host-Based Security System, Assured Compliance Assessment Solution (ACAS), and Security Content Automation Protocol (SCAP)

-This seminar will include twelve group exercises to further instill the understanding of the RMF requirements.
+This seminar will include numerous group exercises to further instill the understanding of the RMF requirements.

 Guest speakers from NIST, DHS, and FedRAMP will be providing current information and guidance related to trends and the new FISMA reporting metrics, processes, standards, solutions, and requirements, current and future.